nishanss/fantacode-login-dashboard/README.md

    Password: password123
    ```
 4. Upon successful login, you will be redirected to the Dashboard page, displaying the hardcoded sales data in a bar chart.
+5. Test Rate Limiting: Try to log in rapidly more than the allowed limit (e.g., 2 times within 1 minute, or 5 times within 30 seconds as per appsettings.json).
+You should start receiving "Too many requests.
+Please try again later." errors on the GUI.
-5. Click the "Logout" button to return to the login page.
+6. Click the "Logout" button to return to the login page.

 ## <a name="design">**Design for Distributed Environment / Horizontal Scaling**